-In support of the Black Lives Matter movement, as of May 2020, I am donating 5% of all monthly revenue from my presentation design business to Black Lives Matter, with a goal of increasing that donation by 1% per year.
+In support of the Black Lives Matter movement, as of May 2020, I have a goal of donating $500 per month to Black Lives Matter.
 I’ve opted to donate to the Foundation instead of a local chapter so that resources can be deployed as needed to support their national and global strategies and have the most impact.

 A few questions my clients may have: